 - Obtaining the express consent of consumers before charging bank accounts or credit cards; and

 - Providing consumers easy ways to cancel the auto-renewal.

 Various states have enacted laws protecting consumers from auto-renewal scams, including California and Illinois.
 It should also be noted that it is the location of the consumer that matters when it comes to auto-renewal regulations, not the company.
 So, a company located in a state without auto-renewal regulations would still have to comply with California’s strict regulations if they wanted to sell online to California customers.

 The Better Business Bureau also recommends that consumers report auto-renewal scams so they can help track these schemes and report them to consumers and lawmakers.
 Consumers can also help protect themselves by looking for auto-renewal scams while online shopping before falling.
 If a consumer does end up stuck in an auto-renewal scheme they may wish to contact an experienced attorney to help protect their legal rights and stop the scammers.

 Were you the victim of an auto-renewal scam?
-Fill out the form on this page now for a free legal review to see if you have a case to file or join a lawsuit against the company.
+Fill out the form on this page now for a free legal review to see if you have a case to file or join a consumer class action lawsuit against the company.
 You may be able to recoup the money you lost and help other consumers harmed by unethical business practices.